 A sudden diagnosis

 I was a springboard diving and swimming champion in my earlier years.
 At the age of 14, I hit a diving board; my epilepsy/seizures commenced 2 years later.
 I was also writing exams at High School and puberty, i.e. hormonal changes, set in.
-After 3 years of testing, a diagnosis of epilepsy was made and the control with medication began.
+After 3 years of testing, a diagnosis of epilepsy was made and the medication began.

 This was a mighty blow to my great swimming and diving career, which I loved both from a competitive and enjoyment basis.
 I was then stopped from diving and swimming completely which made me turn to other interests, i.e. report and correspondence writing in the interim.

 Life with epilepsy was a challenge when I was younger.
 I was bullied at school, discriminated against and basically pushed away from many groups.
 Students did not understand what epilepsy was and it was only by sharing the condition, that I managed to find friends, become independent and carry on with life.
 I went to College, obtained a Diploma and was determined that epilepsy would not hold me back.
 I found employment, moved into my own flat and lived my life as wanted.
 Strength came from within which made me fight harder.
 I accepted my epilepsy and had the patience, willpower and understanding to continue.

 I was tried on several medications to control the ‘Petit and Grand mal’ seizures as was the term in those days, now known as Absence and Tonic Clonic seizures.
 I remember trying Carbamazepine (Tegretol), Phenytoin (Dilantin), Phenobarbital, Epilim (Sodium Valproate) and others.
 Very few medications had an effect until I was put onto Carbamazepine and Phenytoin, which I have now taken for over 30 years.
 I continued to have seizures and dosages were increased and decreased regularly, until at last control has been found.
 I have had epilepsy now for 44 years.